alexsingleton/Japan_GDS_for_UA/README.md

 # Group Project Assignment

-The group project will be introduced at 09.20 on Day 3.
+The group project will be introduced at 14:40 on Day 4.
 The projects is designed so that you can implement those skills developed during the practical sessions within an applied context.
-The projects are to be conducted in groups, and the assessment will be a 10-12 minute presentation in the final session on Thursday 26th January.
+The projects are to be conducted in groups, and the assessment will be a 10-12 minute presentation in the final session on Friday 9th September.

 ## Assignment